tanmayhinge-zz/competitive-programming-workshop/README.md

 I conducted this workshop titled "Getting Started with Competitive Programming" on 09 April 2022 while I was in my final year of computer science engineering at Pillai College of Engineering.
 It was conducted in association with [CSI-PCE]().

-This document serves as a guide for anyone who wishes to get started with competitive programming as well as notes for the workshop.
+This document serves as a guide for anyone who wishes to get started with competitive programming as well as notes for the workshop participants.

 ---